Is Japanese Really Difficult to Learn? And Why?

 Reasons Japanese is Easy to Learn

-Simplicity of Grammar
+Simplicity in Grammar

 Limited Phonemes

-For Japanese learners, pronunciation is often considered the easiest part.
-While English has a total of 39 phonemes, with 15 vowels and 24 consonants, Japanese has only 19 to 21 phonemes in total, with 5 vowels and 14 to 16 consonants.
 For example, Japanese lacks certain consonants that are crucial in Western countries, such as F, L, and V. Strictly speaking, F and H, L and R, B and V are used interchangeably.
 Therefore, people whose native language is English, French or German, for example, are less likely to struggle with Japanese pronunciation.

 In Japanese, communication can be established with just words in some cases.
 We usually leave out the subject, and sometimes even omit the object.
-For example, when meeting a friend with whom you’ve made a shopping appointment, you can simply say “Iku?” (go?), omitting words like “Watashitachi” (we) or “shopping ni” (for shopping).
-Similarly, expressing “suki” (love) while gazing at your partner does not require saying “watashi” (I) or “anata” (you).
-While such communication may lead to confusion in some situations, it can be helpful for beginners with limited vocabulary, as a few words can convey the intended meaning.
+For example, if you’re meeting a friend to go shopping, you can simply say, “Iku?”
+(Go?), leaving out “we” or “shopping.”
+Similarly, saying “suki” (like/love) while gazing at your partner implies the subject “I” and object “you”.

 Written by